saifeemustafaq/mentorship/cohort_1/khandelwalmihir17@outlook.com/mihir_khandelwal_my_experience_and_learnings_in_the_Cloudyman_mentorship_program.md

 ## Date: July 19, 2020
 - Attended an online meeting of Computer Netrworks with Fly High group.
 - Got an certificate from Hamari Pehchan Internship, as I was selected for it.
+## Date: July 27, 2020
+- Completed an Internship of Social Media Marketting, with Brandiverse.
+- Started preparing for exams, starting from 29.